 Foldable OLED displays are exciting - as these displays will enable new device form factors - such as phones that open into tablets, smart bands that open into smartphones and more.
-In 2019 we will finally see the first foldable smartphones on the market!
+In 2019 the first such products are finally arriving on the market!

 The first foldable smartphones